Dr Markus Wohlfeil

 Personal profile

-I am a Senior Lecturer in Marketing in the Department of Economics & Marketing at De Montfort University.
+I am a Senior Lecturer in Marketing in the School of Leadership, Management & Marketing at De Montfort University.
 Prior to joining DMU in April 2019, I have been a Lecturer in Marketing at University College Cork (2007-2010), University of East Anglia (2010-2015) and University of Stirling (2015-2018) as well as a Visiting Lecturer at Singapore Institute of Management (2016-2017) as part of Stirling University's flying faculty.

 I hold an MBS (Research only) and a PhD from Waterford Institute of Technology.
 As the external examiner, Morris B. Holbrook, W.T.
 Dillard Professor Emeritus of Marketing at Columbia University, has commended my thesis "Life as a Jena Malone Fan: An Introspective Study into a Consumer's Fan Relationship with a Film Actress" with no modifications required.
 In addition, I am registered Fellow of the HEA and held the role of Chief Examiner at the University of Stirling’s Marketing and Retail Division.

 My academic research and teaching expertise lies in particular in the subjects of 'Consumer Behaviour', 'Consumer Culture Theory', Arts & Entertainment Marketing (especially in Film, TV and Music), Brand Management, Marketing Communications (especially in Advertising, Public Relations and Sponsorships) and Experiential Marketing.
-Besides the dissertations of numerous MSc, BSc and BA students, I am currently supervising 5x PhD students and 1x DBA student at DMU, while having previously supervised the dissertations of 1x PhD, 1x MPhil and 2x MRes students to successful completion.
+Besides the dissertations of numerous MSc, BSc and BA students, I have supervised the dissertations of 1x PhD, 1x MPhil and 2x MRes students to successful completion.
+At the moment, I am supervising 5x PhD students at DMU.

-My research explores a range of "unusual" but fascinating topics like ‘celebrity fandom’, ’film marketing, consumption and tourism’, ’music marketing and consumption’, ‘the post-digital resurgence of vinyl records and other analogue technologies’, ’the role of myth creation, dissemination, (re)interpretation and adoption within the identity projects of punk subcultures’, and ‘experiential marketing’.
+My research explores a range of "unusual" but fascinating topics like ‘celebrity fandom’, ’film marketing, consumption and tourism’, ’music marketing and consumption’, ‘the post-digital resurgence of vinyl records and other analogue technologies’, 'tribute bands and the quest for authenticity', ’the role of myth creation, dissemination, (re)interpretation and adoption within the identity projects of punk subcultures’, and ‘experiential marketing’.
 I thereby have a preference for interpretivist and subjectivist research methodologies - and especially for introspective/autoethnographic research approaches.

 My work has been published in the European Journal of Marketing (3*/A*), Journal of Business Research (3*/A), Journal of Marketing Management (3*/A), Journal of Brand Management (2*/A), Advances in Consumer Research (2*/B), European Advances in Consumer Research (2*/B), Arts and the Market (1*/C), Journal of Customer Behaviour (1*/C) and The Marketing Review (1*/C), while Routledge have published my book "Celebrity Fans and their Consumer Behaviour: Autoethnographic Insights into the Life of a Fan" in hardcover, paperback and ebook.

 Prior to my academic career, I held a number of management positions within the German and Irish sports retail industries (i.e. with Nike Ireland), during which I obtained 10 years of valuable industry experience.
-Apart from selling, stock management, customer service and staff management, my roles as a department and an assistant store manager also included the management of the local marketing communications mix involving sales promotions, sponsorships of athletes, sports teams and clubs, public relations, local advertising and event-marketing campaigns.
 Furthermore, my substantial voluntary work as the Braunschweig Table Tennis Association’s appointed Head of Public Relations has provided me with valuable managerial experiences in sports marketing, public relations and event-marketing, too.

 Publications and outputs